kiedtl/roguelike/doc/branches.md

 ## Laboratory

-Laboratory/3 contains the Learned Rune.
+Laboratory/3 contains the Twisted Rune.

 - More sentinels than usual.
 Sentinels are watcher-like guards that shoot nets at you before moving in to stab with a knife.